Belgium Tax Calculator (2026)

 Assumptions

-- · Personal basic exemption of 10,910 EUR is treated as a standard personal allowance.
+- · Personal basic exemption of EUR 10,910 is deducted from taxable income.

 Frequently asked questions

-How much income tax will I pay in Belgium?
+How much income tax will I pay in Belgium as an employee?

 Compare Belgium with other countries